Nuclear Power in Canada

 From 1995-98, the four Bruce A units and the four Pickering A units were laid up.
 This followed a review commissioned by Ontario Power Generation which was critical of the company's management and recommended a phased approach to improvement which involved the closure of seven reactors (one was already shut down) pending refurbishment and a focus on the other 12 then operating (Bruce B, Pickering B and Darlington).
 Of these eight Pickering A and Bruce A reactors four have been refurbished and returned to service, two are undergoing that now, and two (at Pickering) were considered uneconomic to refurbish so will not be restarted.

 Facing an impending power shortage, the Ontario government in October 2005 agreed with Bruce Power to refurbish its four oldest reactors, collectively known as Bruce A, each with 769 MWe capacity (see Appendix 1: Ontario Energy Policy).
-Refurbishment is underway at units 1 and 2.
 Unit 2 was earlier laid up in 1995 due to a maintenance accident in which lead contaminated the core.
 Unit 1 was laid up along with the four Pickering A units at the end of 1997, and the other two Bruce A units early in 1998, to allow operational focus on newer plants.
-Since these had been shut down for some years before refurbishment, they are listed by WNA as under construction, with net power figures.
 Their operational lifetimes are expected to be extended by 25 years.
-Bruce A units 3 and 4 were returned to service in January 2004 and October 2003, respectively.
-Refurbishment of these two units is underway, and unit 3 has undergone a C$300 million upgrade over November 2011 to May 2012 which will extend its life ten years.
+Units 3 and 4 were returned to service in January 2004 and October 2003, respectively.
+Refurbishment of units 1 and 2 followed.
+Unit 3 had a C$300 million upgrade over November 2011 to May 2012 which will extend its operating lifetime by ten years, and unit 4 had a similar life-extending upgrade in 2012.
+Replacement of low-pressure turbines is being completed following the reactor refurbishments, at a cost of over $200 million per unit.

-UK-based AMEC is managing Bruce A work.
-The whole Bruce A project was expected to cost C$5.25 billion, with C$2.75 billion for units 1 and 2, C$1.15 billion for unit 3 and $1.35 billion for unit 4.
+UK-based AMEC managed Bruce A work.
+The whole project was expected to cost C$5.25 billion, with C$2.75 billion for units 1 and 2, C$1.15 billion for unit 3 and $1.35 billion for unit 4.
 Early in 2008, with C$2 billion spent, it was announced that the cost of unit 1 & 2 refurbishment would be about C$3 billion, which late in 2010 was increased to C$4.8 billion.
-In November 2011 unit 1 was given regulatory approval for fuel loading, in July 2012 it was authorized to restart, and it was grid-connected in September.
+The installation of new calandria tubes was completed in November 2010.
+In July 2012 unit 1 was authorized to restart, and it was grid-connected in September.
 Unit 2 started up in March 2012 and came back on line in October, after sorting out a generator problem.
 They returned to commercial operation by October and November respectively.
-The installation of new calandria tubes was completed in November 2010.

-Bruce Power will be paid for all electricity from Bruce A on the basis of a 6.3 cents/kWh current reference price capped for 25 years (cf 6.765 ¢/kWh average Ontario spot price in 2005, and 4.5 ¢/kWh floor price for Bruce B – units 5-8).
-If the capital expenditure is over or under the $4.25 billion (apart from unit 4 refurbishment), the difference will be shared between the government and the investors.
-One of the partners in Bruce Power, Cameco (31.6%), said that while it strongly applauded the project it did not meet Cameco's investment criteria, so it received a $200 million payout of its interest in Bruce A. The other partners have set up Bruce A Limited Partnership (BALP) to sublease Bruce A from Bruce Power and to pay for the project.
+Bruce Power is paid for all electricity from Bruce A on the basis of a 6.3 cents/kWh current reference price capped for 25 years (cf 6.765 ¢/kWh average Ontario spot price in 2005, and 4.5 ¢/kWh floor price for Bruce B – units 5-8).
+The difference between the actual capital expenditure and $4.25 billion (apart from unit 4 refurbishment) is shared between the government and the investors.
+One of the partners in Bruce Power, Cameco (31.6%), said before commencement that while it strongly applauded the project it did not meet Cameco's investment criteria, so it received a $200 million payout of its interest in Bruce A. The other partners set up Bruce A Limited Partnership (BALP) to sublease Bruce A from Bruce Power and to pay for the project.

-Decisions on the four Bruce B reactors are pending, though in July 2009 Bruce Power announced that it would focus on refurbishing these rather than building new plants at Bruce.
+Decisions on the four Bruce B reactors are pending, though in July 2009 Bruce Power announced that it would focus on refurbishing these rather than building new plants at Bruce, the expected cost being about half that of new plants.
 Early in 2010 the company completed work to uprate the four units from 90% to 93% of original design capacity by modifying the fuel loading.

 These are Canada's newest Candu reactors and currently licensed to 2020-23.
 Following detailed studies, OPG decided on full refurbishment starting about 2016 and consequent 30-year life extension.
 Detailed planning for this will include an environmental assessment, an integrated safety review and an integrated improvement plan that will define the scope, cost and schedule of the refurbishment project.
 The work will involve replacing fuel channels and steam generators and upgrading ancillary systems to current standards.
-The Ontario minister of energy has estimated the cost of the refurbishment in the range of C$ 6-10 billion.
+In November 2015 OPG announced approval of a C$12.8 billion refurbishment project to 2026, about half the cost of replacing them.

 OPG plans to shut the reactors sequentially for 3.5 years each for refurbishment from 2016: unit 2 then, unit 1 in 2018, unit 3 in 2020 and unit 4 in 2021, so that no more than two are out of action at the same time.
 OPG has awarded a C$ 600 million contract to a joint venture of SNC-Lavalin Nuclear and Aecon Construction for the project's planning phase.
 CNSC has given environmental approval for the refurbishment, which will enable the units to continue operating for a further 25-30 years, although this would be subject to separate licensing approvals.

-(The Darlington site has been selected by the Ontario government as the location for the province's next nuclear generating facility, of up to 4800 MWe, but this plan is not yet proceeding beyond site studies and site preparation licensing – see section on Ontario under New Reactors below.)
+(The Darlington site was selected by the Ontario government as the location for the province's next nuclear generating facility, of up to 4800 MWe, but this plan is not proceeding beyond site studies and site preparation licensing.
+It is proposed to refurbish four Darlington and four Bruce B reactors instead.)

 Point Lepreau 1